tamago1908/Cursor-Changer.bat/README.md

 # 📰 - **Latest News** -
 ### **Development News (2024/02/23)**
 Cursor Changer 1.13β7 Updates are being developed steadily.
-Im not sure at what point we will release the update, but I can at least say that the update is about 50% complete.
+Im not sure at what point release the update, but I can at least say that the update is about 50% complete.
 It is not perfect yet, but it is taking shape.
 Also, the BSOD looks will be changed from the current Windows XP-ish look to a Windows 10-ish.
 Here is the snake peek...

 <img src="https://github.com/tamago1908/Cursor-Changer.bat/blob/main/resource/Cursor%20Changer%201.13.b7%20bsod%20snpk.png" width="550px">